 The 10 Signs of Emotional Abuse

 Emotional abuse usually takes place as a means for one person to control another.
-If you're worried that you may be experiencing this with your partner, Benton says to look for these ten signs defined by Dr. John Gottman of The Gottman Institute:
+If you're worried that you may be experiencing this with your partner, Benton recommends looking for these ten signs she says are defined by Dr. John Gottman of The Gottman Institute:

 - Control: Your partner may seem overly-invested in your social life, or police your day-to-day routines without acknowledging your desires.
 You don't have the freedom to make your own choices (either overtly or subtly).
 Even small comments that undermine your independence are a means of control.

-- Yelling: It's normal for partners to raise their voice occasionally, but it's not healthy when disagreements regularly escalate into shouting.
+- Yelling: It's normal for partners to raise their voice occasionally, but it may not be healthy when disagreements regularly escalate into shouting.
 It's especially concerning if you feel afraid.
-Not only does yelling make a productive conversation nearly impossible, but it also creates an imbalance of power—only the loudest person is heard.
+Not only does yelling make a productive conversation nearly impossible, but it can also create an imbalance of power—only the loudest person is heard.

 - Contempt: When one partner feels contempt for the other, it's not easy for either person to express their feelings.
 Benton notes that in healthy relationships, there's an expectation that your partner will listen and be respectful (even if they can't give you what you need).
 If they respond to your needs with mean-spirited sarcasm, arrogance, disgust, or apathy, then contempt may create a barrier in your relationship.